sampathvenur/Project/DOCS.md

 ## 1. System Architecture and Flow

 This project is an application designed to analyze medical images for kidney stones.
-It consists of a web frontend, a Go backend acting as a reverse proxy, and a Python backend for AI/ML model inference.
+It consists of a web frontend, a Go backend acting as a reverse proxy, and a Python backend for ML model inference.

 ![System Data Flow](screenshot/image1.jpg)